yungchou/bcdr/Hands-on lab/HOL unguided - Building a resilient IaaS architecture.md

 #### Tasks to complete

--   Promote the four DCs to join the Contoso.com Active Directory domain
+-   Promote the four DCs to join the contoso.ins Active Directory domain

 #### Exit criteria